HelpBot Assistant

 Add Data Label

-You can add data labels to show additional information of the shapes in map.
-This can be achieved by setting visible property to true in the dataLabelSettings object.
+Add data labels to display additional information about shapes in the map.
+Set the visible property to true in the dataLabelSettings object.

 var map = new ej.maps.Maps({